As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 If you have ever seen lava before it is turned into molten rock, you must have wondered about the reason behind its viscosity.

-This viscosity is a direct result of flexible molecules that tend to swim through the lava.
+This viscosity directly results from flexible molecules that tend to swim through the lava.
 Another reason behind this viscosity is the high amount of silica present in the rock itself.
-This silica turns the lava more viscous, and also plays a vital role in the formation of quartz crystals.
+This silica makes the lava more viscous and plays a vital role in forming quartz crystals.

 These flexible molecules are negatively charged.
 Moreover, these also contain hydrogen atoms in hydroxyl groups (-OH) in abundance.
 However, the relation of [O-] to [OH] relies heavily on the amount of water in the lava itself.

-Since the molten magma cools quickly, typically while the volcanic eruption is happening, the period becomes too limited for the bonds in the SiO4-chains to split apart and form ordered structures of crystallized silicates.
+Since the molten magma cools quickly, typically during the volcanic eruption, the period becomes too limited for the bonds in the SiO4 chains to split apart and form ordered structures of crystallized silicates.

 When this lava cools down, it turns into volcanic glass.
-Therefore, it can be understood that a high level of viscosity plays a negative role in the formation of crystals and serves as an obstacle in this formation.
+Therefore, it can be understood that a high viscosity level plays a negative role in forming crystals and serves as an obstacle in this formation.

-On the other hand, a low level of viscosity allows the bonds to quickly split and form new bonds of structured, ordered crystals, therefore, enhancing the overall process of crystal formation.
+On the other hand, a low viscosity level allows the bonds to quickly split and form new bonds of structured, ordered crystals, enhancing the overall process of crystal formation.

-This also goes to show that silica-rich lavas have a higher chance of forming quartz crystals.
+This also shows that silica-rich lavas have a higher chance of forming quartz crystals.

 If the lava bursts and comes outside the Earth’s crust, it will cool down quickly.
-On the other hand, if the magma stays inside the Earth’s crust, it will cool down slowly, therefore, allowing quartz crystals to be formed.
+On the other hand, if the magma stays inside the Earth’s crust, it will cool down slowly, allowing quartz crystals to form.

-The magma inside the crust will start to cool down eventually and start forming minerals and crystals of different chemical compositions depending upon the nature of the magma and its attributes.
+The magma inside the crust will start to cool down eventually and form minerals and crystals of different chemical compositions depending upon the nature of the magma and its attributes.

-Quartz crystals are the last to be formed inside a molten rock or an igneous rock.
-Therefore, these crystals basically fill out the voids and pockets of air that were left untouched during the formation of other minerals, such as:
+Quartz crystals are the last to be formed inside molten or igneous rocks.
+Therefore, these crystals fill out the voids and pockets of air that were left untouched during the formation of other minerals, such as:

 This order of formation also determines some of the most important elements of quartz crystal, such as: